Abou t HP:

 Chemical alteration is the removal of a printed character with an ink or toner solvent.
 To help prevent this from occurring, look for chemical reactivity in your toner and paper stock.
 Chemical reactivity in toner provides the highest level of protection because it reveals tampering with a highly-visible stain, even on check forms with tinted backgrounds.

 Answer: By purchasing MICR fonts on a memory device that is compatible with your printer, you can easily add check printing capabilities to your existing laser printer.
+Adding a MICR toner cartridge with the MICR fonts will complete the solution.
 However, verification that your teller application software is capable of printing to this upgraded MICR printer is imperative.
 Middleware check printing software is available to facilitate this interface.
 However, most banks prefer a direct interface in order to avoid unnecessary IT expense and overhead.
 It is advisable to seek out a MICR printing solutions vendor that provides MICR printing options and integration services that facilitate a direct interface.

 Question: Our Loss Prevention group would like to enhance the security of our laser MICR check printers at our branch banks.
 What are the risks and what can be done about them?